Clara Bow: Retirement and later years

-Bow and actor Rex Bell (later a lieutenant governor of Nevada) had two sons, Tony Beldam (born 1934, changed name to Rex Anthony Bell, Jr., died 2011) and George Beldam, Jr. (born 1938, died in 2024).
+Bow and actor Rex Bell (later a lieutenant governor of Nevada) had two sons, Tony Beldam (born 1934, changed name to Rex Anthony Bell Jr., died 2011) and George Beldam Jr. (born 1938, died in 2024).
 Bow retired from acting in 1933.
 In September 1937, Bow and Bell opened The 'It' Cafe in the Hollywood Plaza Hotel at 1637 N Vine Street, near Hollywood Boulevard in Los Angeles.
 They sold the cafe in 1943.
-Her last public performance, albeit fleeting, came in 1947 on the radio show Truth or Consequences.
-Bow was the mystery voice in the show's "Mrs. Hush" contest.
+Her last appearance, albeit via a taped recording, came in 1947 on the radio show Truth or Consequences, when Bow was the mystery voice in the show's "Mrs. Hush" contest.

 Health issues

 All the time the flapper is laughing and dancing, there's a feeling of tragedy underneath, she's unhappy and disillusioned, and that's what people sense.